INDOOR SOCCER LEAGUE RULES

 At any time during a game, if the Team Captain(s) determine that the play is getting dangerous or too intense, they should call a one minute time-out to cool things down and discuss resolutions with each other.
 Play must have stopped for a time-out to be called.

-At the end of the game, all players must shake hands and Team Captains meet to discuss any issues with the game and confirm the score.
+At the end of the game, Team Captains must meet to discuss any issues with the game and confirm the score.

 START OF PLAY